r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 used to build it is available [here](https://svn.r-project.org/R-dev-web/trunk/WindowsBuilds/winutf8/ucrt3/extra/jags).

-The tricks needed to build JAGS follow and some may be needed when natively building other applications as well.

-First, JAGS uses libtool for linking.
-Some libraries in MXE, and luckily most of those used by JAGS have libtool control files (`.la` extension), but by libtool design these files include hard-coded directories that are filled when the toolchain is built, so a PATH on some Linux machine.
-Currently that directory is `/usr/lib/mxe/x86_64-w64-mingw32.static.posix`, and Rtools42 automatically create a symbolic link (junction) to make sure this works.
-When running inside Msys2 (or cygwin), one may create the link manually.
-At the time of building JAGS this way, the `.la` files were fixed to include the hard-coded directory on the Windows machine where they are installed (using `sed -i -e`).

-Then, JAGS uses `configure`, but when running in Msys2, the host system identification is different from what the MXE-built toolchain has, so some utilities (but not all) are not detected correctly. `configure` has to be run with `--host=x86_64-w64-mingw32.static.posix`).
+JAGS uses `configure`, but when running in Msys2, the host system identification is different from what the MXE-built toolchain has, so some utilities (but not all) are not detected correctly.  `configure` has to be run with `--host=x86_64-w64-mingw32.static.posix`.

-Futhermore, as documented in JAGS installation manual, libtool will not link a static library to a shared library created as "module.
+Futhermore, as documented in JAGS installation manual, JAGS uses libtool and libtool will not link a static library to a shared library created as "module".
 This causes trouble for some JAGS modules, such as "bugs", which link against LAPACK and BLAS.
-The UCRT toolchain includes static libraries for reference LAPACK and BLAS, but libtool refuses to link them (also, they don't have `.la` files).
+The Rtools42 includes static libraries for reference LAPACK and BLAS, but libtool refuses to link them (also, they don't have `.la` files).

 This can be solved by building wrapper dynamic libraries for these static LAPACK and BLAS libraries, following instructions from the JAGS manual, with